 I am forever indebted to the Vanderbilt Student Health Coalition because my involvement put me on a career path that has enriched my life and given me the opportunity to serve our nation’s health care needs.

-I was born in 1948 in Selma, Alabama and raised through high school (1966) in Birmingham.
-While in my second year at Vanderbilt law school (1972), my classmate Irwin Venick introduced me to Bill Dow, Rick Davidson and Pat Kalmans and the work in selected communities in East Tennessee of the SHC.
+I was born in 1948 in Selma, Ala. and raised through high school (1966) in Birmingham.
+While in my second year at Vanderbilt Law School (1972), my classmate Irwin Venick introduced me to Bill Dow, Rick Davidson, and Pat Kalmans and the SHC’s work in selected communities in East Tennessee.
 At the time, I was working part time in the Tennessee Department of Public Health evaluating state public health laws to advise the Commissioner of Public Health as to which were outdated and needed revision.
-The SHC work in East Tennessee was extremely interesting to me as an unprecedented and very promising way to inform unelected community leaders of the health care problems in their communities and how they could attract and retain health care providers and resources to serve their communities.
+The SHC’s work in East Tennessee was extremely interesting to me as an unprecedented and very promising way to inform unelected community leaders of the health care problems in their communities and how they could attract and retain health care providers and resources to serve their communities.

 One of the greatest challenges our health centers faced was inadequate Medicare and Medicaid reimbursement.
-To bring attention to our problem, we succeeded in the summer of 1974 in getting the Chair and Ranking Member of the US House of Representatives Ways and Means Committee to visit our center in Clairfield TN to better understand the issues facing rural health clinics.
-That experience plus others informed my professional direction, and by May 1977, I joined the staff of the US House of Representatives Subcommittee on Health as counsel.
+To bring attention to our problem, we succeeded in the summer of 1974 in getting the Chair and Ranking Member of the US House of Representatives Ways and Means Committee to visit our center in Clairfield, Tenn. to better understand the issues facing rural health clinics.
+That experience (plus others) informed my professional direction, and by May of 1977, I joined the staff of the US House of Representatives Subcommittee on Health as counsel.
 The first bill I was asked to work on was to change Medicare and Medicaid reimbursement for rural health clinics.